dataluscorp/browser/docs/bug-mgmt/policies/regressions-github.rst

 regression is not code that has been previously merged into mozilla-central.*

-*All Firefox code managed in GitHub which uses GitHub to manage issues*  `must use the shared tags <https://mozilla.github.io/bmo-harmony/labels>`__.
+*All Datalus code managed in GitHub which uses GitHub to manage issues*  `must use the shared tags <https://mozilla.github.io/bmo-harmony/labels>`__.